Kryptograafia/ansible-infrastructure-as-code/backup_restore.md

     ansible-playbook infra.yaml

 2.)
+SSH into the primary MySQL server, ssh -p4522 ubuntu@193.40.156.67 (check which port is actually in use by examining the hosts file and using the corresponding ansible port value to Kryptograafia-1, 4522 is a placeholder)

+3.)
 Download the backup, run the command as the backup user (--force is used to overwrite the directory if there is already a backup in that directory)

     sudo -u backup duplicity --no-encryption --force restore rsync://Kryptograafia@backup.kryptograafia.io/mysql /home/backup/restore/mysql

-3.)
+4.)
 Restore MySQL data from the downloaded backup as user root:

     sudo mysql agama < /home/backup/restore/mysql/agama.sql